 Engage students in intentional active learning opportunities inside and outside the classroom.

 - Provide quality co-curricular educational programs to support the divisional student learning outcomes.

 - Collaborate with academic affairs to develop and support curricular programs.

 Create opportunities for students to learn about leadership through their co-curricular, academic, and employment experiences.

 - Adopt a shared Divisional approach to leadership.

-- Provide leadership training for employees and volunteers related to practical and transferrable skills.
+- Provide training and development for division student employees and volunteers related to leadership, practical and transferrable skills.